123pyLeo/123pyLeo.github.io/index.md

 Here is **Tao Lin (Leo, 林涛)**.

 I am an undergraduate student majoring in Artificial Intelligence at Kunming University of Science and Technology (KUST), advised by [Prof. Qingwang Wang](https://xzy.kust.edu.cn/info/1127/2815.htm) in the field of Computer Vision (CV), within the Intelligent Perception and Computing Laboratory.
-My current research include target detection and low-level vision.
-Moving forward, I am eager to explore and engage with multimodal technologies and embodied AI.
+My past research focused on target detection and low-level vision.
+Currently, my research directions include **3D reconstruction**, **digital humans**, and **geometric modeling**.
+I am particularly interested in exploring multimodal technologies and embodied AI.

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at - leo040102 [at] gmail.com